pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 ## Our great decision

 We also face a critical decision at this point in time.
-Our choice is not about winter survival in a cold bay in New England, but it _could be thought_ as a new land or frontier, a place that we don't fully understand yet, but full of promise and potential.
+Our choice is not about winter survival in a cold bay in New England, but the Scholarly Commons _could be thought of_ as a new land or frontier, a place that we don't fully understand yet, but full of promise and potential.
 There is certainly a need for _better ordering_ and _preservation_, and plenty of _ends aforesaid_.
 We may ask ourselves, what's wrong with just going at this on our own?
 There is so much potential out there, and people and organizations are already staking out their ground!
 Why not just let things go as they have done up to this point in time, and hope that it all works out?
 Isn't the laissez-faire approach good enough?
 It has gotten us here, hasn't it!? _Why is it so important that we come together and build a commons?_

 Quite frankly, I don't think any of our current approaches have had the power to transform the current systems of scholarship.
 We need something more,